 A grade of C- or better is required for each of the following courses: all courses submitted in fulfillment of the 38-46 -hour Comparative Literature requirement.

 All courses in Comparative Literature emphasize the skills of effective writing.
-In addition, Comparative Literature majors must successfully complete a Senior Thesis.
+In addition, successfully completion of a Senior Thesis satisfies the Department Writing Requirement.